Richard Walker, Baron Walker of Broxton

-Richard Malcolm Walker (born 5 August 1980) is the executive chairman of the privately held British Iceland supermarket chain of predominately frozen food retailers.
+Richard Malcolm Walker, Baron Walker of Broxton (born 5 August 1980) is a British businessman who is the executive chairman of the privately held British Iceland supermarket chain of predominately frozen food retailers.
 He is the son of the company's founder Malcolm Walker and qualified as a Chartered Surveyor, prior to joining Iceland.
-In 2023 he expressed an interest in standing for Parliament as a Conservative, but later left the party.
+In 2023 he expressed an interest in standing for Parliament as a Conservative, but later left the party to join Labour.

+In January 2026 he was raised to the peerage, becoming Baron Walker of Broxton, taking his seat in the House of Lords on the Labour benches.

 Personal life

-Walker was born on 5 August 1980 and is the son of Malcolm Walker, who founded Iceland in 1970.
+Walker was born on 5 August 1980 and is the son of Sir Malcolm Walker, who founded Iceland in 1970.
 He graduated in geography from Durham University in 2001, and qualified as a Chartered Surveyor.
 He is married with two children.

-He is chair of the environmental campaign group Surfers Against Sewage.
+He was chair of trustees of the environmental campaign group Surfers Against Sewage until 2022.

 When invited by New Scientist in 2021 to choose one of the "best popular science books" he nominated Enric Sala's The Nature of Nature.

 He has said that the best advice he has been given was from his father, who said "Never, ever, ever, ever give up".

 Education

-Walker holds a BA (Hons) in Geography from Durham University (St Aidan's College), where he served as Social Committee Chair in 2000.
+Walker was educated at The Grange School, Northwich and holds a BA (Hons) in Geography from Durham University (St Aidan's College), where he served as Social Committee Chair in 2000.
 He later completed a Postgraduate Diploma in Real Estate Management at London South Bank University while working at Jones Lang LaSalle.
 In 2022, he was awarded an Honorary Doctorate of Science from the University of Bedfordshire and became an Honorary Fellow of University College London.